New Mommy Faves \\ Sweet Laurel

 Preheat the oven to 350.
 Line a cookie sheet with parchment paper.

-In a blender, combine the flax seeds, sesame seeds, macadamia nuts, dates, eggs, coconut oil and maple syrup.
+In a blender, combine the flax seeds, sesame seeds, macadamia nuts, dates, eggs, coconut oil and maple syrup (optional).
 Turn on low speed, and blend until batter is incorporated.
 Remove mixture from blender and place into a bowl.
 Stir in almond flour and chocolate chips.
 Spoon one tablespoon sized cookies onto cookies sheet.
 Gently press dough down with a piece of parchment paper.

 Bake for 8-10 minutes.
 Lift parchment off pan, and allow cookies to cool all the way.